TranscryptOrg/Transcrypt/transcrypt/docs/sphinx/integration_javascript.rst

 	:tab-width: 4
 	:caption: The encapsulation layer for fabric.js

 Note that __pragma__ ('js', <skeletoncode>, includes = [<file1>, <file2>, ..]) is used to achieve the encapsulation.
 It replaces the {} by the respective contents of the files.
 The *fabric* module is part of the download.
 Note that not all facilities were included in customizing fabric.js.
-You can drop-in replace the *fabric.js* in the __javascript__ subdirectory by another customized version without changing anything.
+You can drop-in replace the *fabric.js* by another customized version without changing anything.
 Preferably download a development version, since that enables easy debugging.
 Transcryp will minify it for you on the fly.

 Example: Pong
 -------------